California State Library: Library Development Services Bureau

 The primary assistance programs of the Library Development Services Bureau include: Library Services and Technology Act (LSTA), a federal program which provides grants to libraries for innovative library services, technological development, services for underserved populations, library networking and resource sharing; Public Library Fund, a funding program under which the state contributes funding for basic local library services under specified conditions; California Library Literacy Services, which works to enable Californians of all ages to reach their literacy goals and use library services effectively; and California Library Services Act (CLSA), a program that helps public libraries and cooperative public library systems provide coordinated information services, supports communication and delivery among libraries, and provides reimbursement for interlibrary loans of materials and direct loans to non-resident borrowers.

 Sutro Library

 Sutro Library, located in San Francisco, has a collection of genealogical resources, such as state and local histories, and family histories.
 Apart from genealogical records for California, Sutro has records for all other states, including the U.S. Census from 1790 to 1920 (on microfilm) and materials helpful in tracing genealogy in foreign countries.
 The collection was built upon the donation of Adolph Sutro, and contains many rare books.
 Sutro further emphasizes British studies of science, voyages and travels prior to 1900, Mexican history, and Hebraica.
-Sutro Library is located on the 5th Floor of the J. Paul Leonard Library on the San Francisco State University campus.
+The Sutro Library is located on the 5th Floor of the San Francisco State University library building.